2016 Toa Payoh child abuse case: Psychiatric evidence

 For this, Dr Cheow said it was inconsistent with the behaviour of someone who had IED, and he still had control over his aggression.
 If he indeed had this condition, he would have been indiscriminately violent and abusive to his other children regardless of whether they behaved well or not.
 As for the other disorders which Ridzuan allegedly had, Dr Cheow said he disagreed with Dr Ung's diagnosis that Ridzuan had ADHD and hypnotic use disorder; he did however, accept the defence's contention that Ridzuan's behaviour did show symptoms of anti-social personality disorder but he said it was not enough to make a formal substantial diagnosis.
 Furthermore, there was no impairment of Ridzuan's mind by the disorder at the time of the offences, even if taking into consideration his misbehaviours during his youth.
 A clinical psychologist, Dr Leung Hoi Ting found that Ridzuan's low IQ did not make him have low adaptive functioning since he was able to perform daily tasks on his own and it was rather his personal preference to rely on others to do it for him.
 Like Dr Cheow, Dr Leung disagreed that Ridzuan had ADHD and while on the stand, she was told off by Thuraisingam for not making a clearer observation and assessment of his client, since she did not speak to Ridzuan's mother (who was in prison) or grandmother to inquire about Ridzuan's condition.

 Meanwhile, when turning attention to Azlin's condition, the prosecution's assigned psychiatrists agreed that she had an adjustment disorder.
 However, Dr Kenneth Koh and Dr Jaydip Sarkar disagreed that it impaired her mental faculties at the time she abused and killed her son.
 Dr Koh, who was the only one of the two to testify in the trial since Dr Sarkar was overseas at the time, said that she could perform her daily tasks normally and control herself from being abusive towards her other children.
-Her punishments were not spontaneous or out of impulse, but rather complex, and she understands the magnitude of her actions, as well as differentiating right from wrong.
+Her punishments were not spontaneous or out of impulse, but rather complex, and she understood the magnitude of her actions, as well as differentiating right from wrong.
 When Azlin's lawyer Thangavelu asked about the significance of Azlin's stressors, Dr Koh conceded their severity, and admitted under Thangavelu's questioning that he did not have access to Azlin's police statements.
 He was told off by Thangavelu for not understanding his client's condition since he did not have a longer assessment of Azlin like Dr Sarkar and Dr Rajesh.